yannh/terraform-provider-statuspage/website/docs/index.html.markdown

 ## Example Usage

-Authentication currently works by setting the environment variable STATUSPAGE_TOKEN, or by configuring the provider
+Authentication currently works by setting the environment variable `STATUSPAGE_TOKEN`, or by configuring the provider:

+!> **Warning:** Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a public version control system.

 ```hcl
 provider "statuspage" {
   token = "YOURTOKEN"